 -

-You are responsible for insurance, all your personal equipment (circus apparatus, special lights, costumes, etc.) and talent management, as well as show creation and rehearsals prior to tech week.
-This includes rehearsal space, housing, and transportation for all the artists and equipment.
-All companies will also be asked to assist with either load in or load out of shared equipment (risers, chairs, carrying lights, etc.).
+All companies will also be asked to assist with either load in or load out of shared equipment (risers, chairs, portable rig, etc.).
 We also highly encourage you to market your own show.
 More tickets sold, more money for you!

 -